pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/inline-class.md

 Select whole "TelephoneNumber"

 #|en| Voila!
 Nothing is holding us back now from removing the class itself.
-Thank you for the good times, <code>TelephoneNumber</code>, they were good indeed!
+Thank you for the good times, `TelephoneNumber`, they were good indeed!

 Remove selected